 These individuals often lead with action before reflection.
 The body moves before the mind catches up.
 Competitive instincts are present even in casual situations, and the anger response tends to be immediate rather than accumulated.

 The gift is genuine initiative and a magnetic physical presence.
 The shadow is that the same direct channel can become impatience, aggression, or an inability to read how the impact lands before it has already landed.
+In love, this can look like pursuing honestly but escalating quickly when frustrated.
+At work, it can look like being the first to act and the last to tolerate delay.
 Learning to introduce a pause between impulse and action is the key developmental task – not to suppress Mars, but to give it better aim.
 See the full Mars in astrology guide for how Mars placement interacts across the chart.

 Jupiter in the 1st House